nopnop2002/esp-idf-benchmark/README.md

 |ESP32C3|160|167|8.3|

 # How to set O2 compile option
-The default compile option for esp-idf is Os.
+The default compile option for esp-idf is Og.
 Compile options can be changed in the CMakeLists.txt.
 On the ESP32, Changing the compile option to [O2] enables [zero-overhead loops].
 zero-overhead loops can execute a loop with a predetermined number of executions without branching overhead.